esamattis/backbone.viewmaster/README.md

 ## How do I use jQuery plugins?

-Just override the render method and call the super method:
+Just override the render method, call the super method and then do your jQuery pluging stuff:

 ```javascript
 render: function(){